 - 1.2.1.
-This report considers the TR4 Marl Hill Ribble Valley Borough Council section of the Proposed Programme of Works.
+The TR3 Bowland section of the Proposed Programme of Works includes land within both Ribble Valley Borough Council and Lancaster City Council LPA areas.
+This report considers the land occurring within the Ribble Valley Brough Council area only.
 The following information is set out within this report: - A summary of the outcome of the On-site BNG Assessment.

-- Identification of an area with the Ribble Valley District Council area where habitat compensation1 is proposed. - A description of baseline habitat types at the Habitat Creation Site, including assumptions made with respect to habitat type, condition, distinctiveness, and strategic significance. - Digitised mapping presenting the existing baseline conditions at the Habitat Creation Site. - Details, supported by digitised mapping, of the proposed habitat creation and enhancements at the Habitat Creation Site, and the associated quantitative BNG outcome predicted.
-Reference is made to the associated, completed, Biodiversity Metric 3.0 Calculation Tool (July 2021). - Commentary regarding the allocation of Biodiversity Units at the Habitat Creation Site to different planning applications2. - Commentary regarding adherence of the assessments to the BNG Good Practice Principles. - Appendix A presents an outline long term habitat management plan for the Habitat Creation Site. - 1.2.2.
+- Identification of an area with the Ribble Valley District Council area where habitat compensation is proposed. - A description of baseline habitat types at the Habitat Creation Site, including assumptions made with respect to habitat type, condition, distinctiveness, and strategic significance. - Digitised mapping presenting the existing baseline conditions at the Habitat Creation Site. - Details, supported by digitised mapping, of the proposed habitat creation and enhancements at the Habitat Creation Site, and the associated quantitative BNG outcome predicted.
+Reference is made to the associated, completed Biodiversity Metric 3.0 Calculation Tool. - Commentary regarding the allocation of Biodiversity Units at the Habitat Creation Site to different planning applications2. - Commentary regarding adherence of the assessments to the BNG Good Practice Principles. - Appendix A presents an outline long term habitat management plan for the Habitat Creation Site. - 1.2.2.
 This report presents an update to the First Issue of this report which presented an assessment based on the Biodiversity Metric 2.0 Calculation Tool.
 In addition, botanical surveys have been undertaken at the Habitat Creation Site to inform the assessment (see Appendix B).